-In any application where axial or lateral movement may be undesirable, such as certain bridge crossings, certain exposed or unburied piping applications, or certain connections of restrained pipe sections to rigid piping, special provisions, including effective joint extensions, may be necessary to control unacceptable pipeline movement.
+In any application where axial or lateral movement may be undesirable, such as some exposed or unburied piping applications, or certain connections of restrained pipe sections to rigid piping, special provisions, including effective joint extensions, may be necessary to control unacceptable pipeline movement.
 Depending on job conditions and restrained pipe length, cumulative joint take-up can be substantial, particularly in exposed piping applications.